VCurry20/-pands-problem-sheet/README.md

 > Input - sentence of the users choice

-> Output - sentence in reverse - missing every second letter
+> Output - every second letter from the sentence reverted

 ## Code: